 64 Lant Street, London SE1 1QN

-Known locally as ‘The Glad’, this independent family-run pub is named affectionately after four-time former prime minster William Gladstone.
+Known locally as ‘The Glad’, this independent family-run pub is named affectionately after four-time former prime minister William Gladstone.
 A stone's throw away from Borough tube, expect Anglo-Indian dishes including favourites such as curry pies and Indian Sunday roasts.

 The Gladstone Arms